 It’s also a great activity for developing their fine motor skills, finger muscle strength, hand and eye coordination, and much more.

 These skills are so important for pre-readers and pre-writers who are learning everything from how to hold a book to pencil grip.

-Getting Ready To Use The Building Blocks Capital Letter Cards:
+Getting Ready to Use the Capital Letter Formation Cards:

 This post may contain affiliate links.
 Please read our disclosure here.